mariomac/pipes/tutorial/README.md

 closed when a node function exits, so the channels of the consecutive nodes can end.

-In the simple example of this tutorial, it would just seem that you are changing some channel instantiation boilerplate by some pipes library boilerplate, and you would be partially right.
+In the simple example of this tutorial, it would just seem that you are changing some channel instantiation and connection boilerplate by some pipes library boilerplate, and you would be partially right.
 But for more advanced scenarios, the pipes library brings some powerful options that we will describe in future tutorials:

 * Manages the shared access to channels when a node sends information to multiple destination nodes; or when receives information from multiple source nodes.
 Making